megzjudge/schwartz/README.md

 ## License

 Personal project, not affiliated with YourMorals.org.
-Demographic averages sourced from YourMorals.org and their contributors, whom retain copyright.
+Demographic averages sourced from YourMorals.org and their contributors, who hold copyright over the data.
 Personal results shown on this site are my own and may not be reproduced.